dustinpfister/blog_posts/_posts/js-iife.md

 <!-- more -->

+## 1 - JS IIFE Basics

+In this section I will be going over some very simple basic examples of a IIFE. later in this post I will then be covering some more detailed examples that make use of a lot of other features in javaScript.

-## 1 - JS IIFE basic example with an inner function returned as the public API
+## 2 - JS IIFE example with an inner function returned as the public API

 Lets start out with just a basic example of an IIFE in javaScript.
 I do so by just writing a function expression like always, but I then wrap the expression in parenthesis or a group operator if you prefer.
 I then call the function expression as well within the group operator, or outside of it if for some reason you find that might be better.
 So this results in a function where I define the function while also calling it invoking any code that may be within the body of the IIFE right away.